bjornBES/2D-movement-tutorials/README.md

                 void Update()
                 {
                     movement();
-                    //player moves
                     WallJump();
+                    //movement is so the player can move, jump...
-                    //player can walljump
+                    //wallJump is so the player can walljump
                     //need to fix walljumping
                 }
             }